mdmsanta/ds3001_proj/index.md

 <img src= "https://raw.githubusercontent.com/mdmsanta/ds3001_project/master/Kmeans-ratio.png">

-The following graph shows the dataset size again, but with a normalization to counter act the outliers, of which we still have some.
+The following graph shows the dataset size again, but with a normalization to counter act the outliers.

 <img src= "https://raw.githubusercontent.com/mdmsanta/ds3001_project/master/kmeans-size-N.png">

 ## Decision Trees
-After making these different categories, we wanted to then determine the most important or most contributing attributes in determining the category a dataset will fall.
+After making these different categories, we wanted to then determine the most important and most contributing attributes in determining the category of a dataset.
 To do this, we used a decision tree.
-(Note: in this tree we left out categories and description since when processed for the tree, it creates a massive amount values to add and unreasonable to add to the tree).
+(Note: in this tree we left out categories and description since when processing for the tree, it creates an unreasonable amount of values to add to the tree).
 The full tree is shown below.

 <img src= "https://raw.githubusercontent.com/mdmsanta/ds3001_project/master/TREEEEEEEE.PNG">